 Baudrillard thus concludes that the “catastrophe has happened,” that the destruction of modernity and modern theory which he noted in the mid-1970s, has been completed by the development of capitalist society itself, that modernity has disappeared and a new social situation has taken its place.
 Against traditional strategies of rebellion and revolution, Baudrillard begins to champion what he calls “fatal strategies” that push the values of the system to the extreme in the hopes of collapse or reversal, and eventually adopts a style of highly ironic metaphysical discourse that renounces emancipation and the discourse and hopes of progressive social transformation.

-Baudrillard's thought from the mid-1970s to the present challenges theories in a variety of disciplines.
-During the 1980s, Baudrillard's major works of the 1970s were translated into many languages and new books of the 1980s were in turn translated into English and other major languages in short order.
+Baudrillard’s thought from the mid-1970s to his death in 2007 challenges theories in a variety of disciplines.
+During the 1980s, his major works of the 1970s were translated into many languages and new books of the 1980s were in turn translated into English and other major languages in short order.
 Consequently, he became world-renown as one of the most influential thinkers of postmodernity.
 Baudrillard became something of an academic celebrity, travelling around the world promoting his work and winning a significant following, though more outside of the field of academic theory than within his own discipline of sociology.

 Baudrillard’s proliferating metaphysical speculations are evident in Fatal Strategies (1983, translated in 1990), another turning point in his career.
 This text presented a bizarre metaphysical scenario concerning the triumph of objects over subjects within the “obscene” proliferation of an object world so completely out of control that it surpasses all attempts to understand, conceptualize and control it.
 His scenario concerns the proliferation and growing supremacy of objects over subjects and the eventual triumph of the object.
 In a discussion of “Ecstasy and Inertia,” Baudrillard discusses how objects and events in contemporary society are continually surpassing themselves, growing and expanding in power.
 The “ecstasy” of objects is their great proliferation and expansion; ecstasy as going outside of or beyond oneself: the beautiful as more beautiful than beautiful in fashion, the real more real than the real in television, sex more sexual than sex in pornography.
 Ecstasy is thus the form of obscenity (fully explicit, nothing hidden) and of the hyperreality described by Baudrillard earlier taken to another level, redoubled and intensified.
 His vision of contemporary society exhibits a careening of growth and excrescence (croissance et excroissance), expanding and excreting ever more goods, services, information, messages or demands — surpassing all rational ends and boundaries in a spiral of uncontrolled growth and replication.